kdeldycke/awesome-billing/readme.md

 Uncommon pricing schemes.

-- [The Three Part Tariff](https://tomtunguz.com/three-part-tariffs/) - Beyond linear pricing, there is a place for an additional platform fee and free-tier component in the pricing structure.
+- [The Three Part Tariff](https://tomtunguz.com/three-part-tariffs/) - Beyond linear pricing, there is a place for additional platform fees and free-tiers in the pricing structure.

 - [Google Ads API: `BillingCap` enum](https://developers.google.com/ad-manager/api/reference/v201911/CompanyService.BillingCap) - Capped actuals: monthly with rollover, an optimized pricing scheme to limit surprises from customers, in which we more or less sell quotas.